Mediation in criminal and civil cases

 Mediation in criminal and civil cases is a free-of-charge public service where volunteer mediators mediate between the parties to a crime or a dispute and assist them in the negotiations.
 The purpose of mediation is to discuss the mental and material harm suffered by the victim and agree on measures to redress the harm.
 Mediation is a procedure either parallel or supplementary to the criminal process.
 A key objective is to prevent recidivism.

 Provisions on mediation in criminal and civil cases laid down by law

 Provisions on mediation in criminal and civil cases are laid down by law.
 The Advisory Board on Mediation in Criminal Cases, appointed by the Government, monitors, outlines and promotes the national and international mediation activities and development.
-The National Institute for Health and Welfare (THL) is responsible for organising mediation across the country.
+The Finnish Institute for Health and Welfare (THL) is responsible for organising mediation across the country.

 - concludes service provision contracts with municipalities and third-sector operators;

 - allocates the state reimbursement for organising mediation services to the mediation offices;

 - compiles statistics on mediation in criminal and civil cases, monitors and studies mediation, and coordinates its development at national level.

 “The Advisory Board on Mediation in Criminal Cases appointed a working group to review the current practices of mediation in cases of domestic and intimate partner violence.
 The report “Mediation of domestic violence crimes – Current situation and development proposals” was published in January 2019 (the abstract is in English).”